nl253/ColorschemeGenerator/README.md

 $ npm run start # or yarn start
 ```

-Open index.html in your browser.
+Open your browser and type `localhost:8000` into the address bar.

+Refresh to get different combinations.